-If schools are tied in enrollment for the last position or positions of a class, the following tie-breaker will be applied:

-- a.
-The first tiebreaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
-The higher three-year average will be in the larger class. - b.
-If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class. - c.
-If a tie still exists, it will be decided by a coin flip in the NSAA office. - 3.
-Opting Up in Classification.
+[Per AR 2.13.3, the classification period for Class A shall be for two years.] - B) Tiebreaker.
+If schools are tied in enrollment for the last position or positions of a class, the following tiebreaker will be applied: - The first tiebreaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
+The higher three-year average will be in the larger class. - 2) If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class. - 3) If a tie still exists, it will be decided by a coin flip in the NSAA office. - C) Opting Up in Classification.
 A school may opt up one classification in any NSAA activity.
-Request to opt up must be submitted to the NSAA within one week of the classification for that activity being released. - 4.
-Opting Down in Classification.
+Request to opt up must be submitted to the NSAA within one week of the classification for that activity being released. - D) Opting Down in Classification.
 Due to safety consideration and small participation numbers, schools may elect to opt down one classification in football.
 Such decision must be made prior to statewide scheduling, and such schools would be ineligible for playoff consideration. - 2.13.2.3 In schools that have grades ten, eleven and twelve only and have multi-junior high schools within the system, the ninth grade enrollment shall be determined by taking the average of the grades ten and eleven enrollment.
-This average is then added to the grades ten and eleven enrollment to give the total enrollment in grades nine, ten and eleven. - 2.13.2.4 The total enrollment figures shall be doubled for unisex schools for those activities which are athletic.
+This average is then added to the grades ten and eleven enrollment to give the total enrollment in grades nine, ten and eleven.

+- 2.13.2.4 - The total enrollment figures shall be doubled for unisex schools for those activities which are athletic.
 Numbers will not be doubled in those non-athletic activities where competition is co-ed, i.e., mixed.
 This would include such activities as debate, speech, play production, journalism, and music. - 2.13.3 Classification Period.
 In all activities the classification period shall not exceed one year except in football, the classification period shall not exceed two years.